NikolaiT/se-scraper/README.md

     user_agent: 'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/70.0.3538.110 Safari/537.36',
     // if random_user_agent is set to True, a random user agent is chosen
     random_user_agent: true,
+    // whether to select manual settings in visible mode
+    set_manual_settings: false,
+    // log ip address data
+    log_ip_address: false,
+    // log http headers
+    log_http_headers: false,
     // how long to sleep between requests. a random sleep interval within the range [a,b]
     // is drawn before every request. empty string for no sleeping.
-    sleep_range: '[1,2]',
+    sleep_range: '[1,1]',
     // which search engine to scrape
     search_engine: 'google',
-    // whether debug information should be printed
-    // debug info is useful for developers when debugging
+    compress: false, // compress
     debug: false,
-    // whether verbose program output should be printed
-    // this output is informational
     verbose: false,
-    // an array of keywords to scrape
-    keywords: ['scraping scrapeulous.com'],
+    keywords: ['scrapeulous.com'],
-    // alternatively you can specify a keyword_file. this overwrites the keywords array
-    keyword_file: '',
-    // the number of pages to scrape for each keyword
-    num_pages: 2,
     // whether to start the browser in headless mode
     headless: true,
+    // the number of pages to scrape for each keyword
+    num_pages: 1,
     // path to output file, data will be stored in JSON
-    output_file: 'data.json',
+    output_file: '',
-    // whether to prevent images, css, fonts from being loaded
+    // whether to prevent images, css, fonts and media from being loaded
     // will speed up scraping a great deal
     block_assets: true,
     // path to js module that extends functionality
     // this module should export the functions:
     // get_browser, handle_metadata, close_browser
-    // must be an absolute path to the module
     //custom_func: resolve('examples/pluggable.js'),
     custom_func: '',
     // use a proxy for all connections
     // example: 'socks5://78.94.172.42:1080'
     // example: 'http://118.174.233.10:48400'
-    //proxy: 'socks5://78.94.172.42:1080',
+    proxy: '',
+    // check if headless chrome escapes common detection techniques
+    // this is a quick test and should be used for debugging
+    test_evasion: false,
 };

 function callback(err, response) {